core-go/sql/README.md

 </mapper>
 ```

-#### Generic Repository (CRUD repository)
+#### Generic CRUD Repository
-- It is like [CrudRepository](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) of Spring, which promotes rapid development and consistency across applications.
+[Repository](https://github.com/core-go/sql/blob/main/repository/repository.go) is like [CrudRepository](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) of Spring, it provides these advantages:
+- <b>Simplicity</b>: provides a set of standard CRUD (Create, Read, Update, Delete) operations out of the box, reducing the amount of boilerplate code developers need to write.
+  - Especially, it provides "Save" method, to build an insert or update statement, specified for Oracle, MySQL, MS SQL, Postgres, SQLite.
+- <b>Consistency</b>: By using Repository, the code follows a consistent pattern for data access across the application, making it easier to understand and maintain.
-- While it provides many advantages, such as reducing boilerplate code and ensuring transactional integrity, it also offers flexibility and control over complex queries, because it uses "database/sql" at GO SDK level.
+- <b>Rapid Development</b>: reducing boilerplate code and ensuring transactional integrity.
+- <b>Flexibility</b>: offers flexibility and control over complex queries, because it uses "database/sql" at GO SDK level.
+- <b>Type Safety</b>: being a generic interface, it provides type-safe access to the entity objects, reducing the chances of runtime errors.
+- <b>Learning Curve</b>: it supports utilities at GO SDK level.
+So, a developer who works with "database/sql" at GO SDK can quickly understand and use it.
-- Especially, it also supports composite primary key.
+- <b>Composite primary key</b>: it supports composite primary key.
   - You can look at the sample at [go-sql-composite-key](https://github.com/go-tutorials/go-sql-composite-key).
   - In this sample, the company_users has 2 primary keys: company_id and user_id
   - You can define a GO struct, which contains 2 fields: CompanyId and UserId